Stremio/stremio-beamup/README.md

 ## Deployment

+**WARNING:** this only refers to deploying stremio-addon-paas itself, not deploying apps to it

+1. Run `ssh-keygen -t ed25519 -f id_deploy`
-1. Register on [Cherryservers](cherryservers.com) and fund your account
+2. Register on [Cherryservers](cherryservers.com) and fund your account
-2. Create an API key and paste it into a new file: `creds/cherryservers`
+3. Create an API key and paste it into a new file: `creds/cherryservers`

 ## FAQ